zagor/tinytemp/README.md

 # tinytemp
 Using an ATtiny, read temperature from a DS18B20 and transmit it with a 433 MHz tx module.

-I got tired of buying overpriced inaccurate wireless thermometers for my house monitoring system, so decided to make my own instead.
+I got tired of buying overpriced inaccurate wireless thermometers for my home monitoring, so decided to make my own.

 This program uses my [FineOffset library](https://github.com/zagor/FineOffset) and Paul Stoffregen's [OneWire library](https://github.com/PaulStoffregen/OneWire.git).